A Peculiar Treasure

 A Peculiar Treasure is an autobiography by American author Edna Ferber.
 The book was first published in 1938 by Doubleday, Doran, & Co. at 398 pages long.
 The book is Ferber's first autobiography, and recounts her small-town, Midwest childhood, and her subsequent rise to authorship and the Pulitzer Prize.
-Her ascent from night-court reporter at a small-town newspaper to the author of So Big is set against the rising tensions in Europe and upsurging anti-semitism in the US.
+Her ascent from night-court reporter at a small-town newspaper to the author of So Big is set against the rising tensions in Europe and upsurging antisemitism in the US.